 Laboratory experience accompanying BIO 330.

-Corequisites: Registration in BIO 330 is required.
+Corequisites: Concurrent registration in BIO 330 is required.
 Offered: Fall, odd # years.
+Special Notes: Carries cross-credit in environmental science.

 BIO 332 • Genetics 3 Credits